raymondchiu10/raymondchiu10/README.md

 # Hi 👋, I'm Raymond Chiu

-I'm a Fullstack developer focused in frontend development based out of Vancouver
+I'm a Fullstack developer based out of Vancouver

 ## Languages and Tools: